 Reach out to a Dunmore Personal Injury Lawyer Right Away

-At Ostroff Injury Law, we are committed to making things right for you after an accident that was not your fault.
+At Ostroff Godshall Injury and Accident Lawyers, we are committed to making things right for you after an accident that was not your fault.
 One of our Dunmore personal injury lawyers can work with you to hold the negligent parties who caused your injuries accountable and get you the money you deserve.
 Do not wait to get in touch with an attorney after your accident– schedule a free consultation today.